 Part M

-"Bulk Confirmation" shall have the meaning in Part CI 13.6;

 Proposed Legal text for iGT079 (assumes iGT078 has been implemented)

 Version 2 Legal text has been produced using the current Legal text as per Version 9.3 of the iGT UNC on the assumption that iGT079 is implemented prior to the introduction of iGT039.
 It also incorporates the changes introduced for iGT078.
 This Legal Text will only apply until iGT039 is implemented at which time the Version 1 Legal Text will apply.